HouGroup/mdgo/.github/pull_request_template.md

 ## Checklist

-Work-in-progress pull requests are encouraged, but please put [WIP] in the pull request title.
+Work-in-progress pull requests are encouraged.
+Please put [WIP] in the pull request title.

 Before a pull request can be merged, the following items must be checked: